 Residents may host a maximum of two guests beyond the visitation deadline, provided that they are of the same gender as the host, have the approval of their host’s roommate(s) and the guests are pre-registered at the front desk by 10 p.m. the evening of the visit.
 No one may be registered to stay beyond the visitation deadline for more than two consecutive nights in any one hall.
-There is no overnight visitation during official break periods, on Halloween eve, Halloween night, St. Patrick’s Day eve or St. Patrick’s Day.
+There is no overnight visitation during official break periods, on Halloween eve, Halloween night, St. Patrick’s Day eve, St. Patrick’s Day or National Marquette Day.
 The university reserves the right to suspend overnight visitation when special circumstances warrant.

 Residents may host members of their immediate families, regardless of gender, beyond the visitation deadline, provided that they have the approval of their roommate(s), and the family member guests are pre-registered at the front desk by 10 p.m. the evening of the visit.

 Residents who wish to host any guests under the age of 18 must provide a completed Under 18 Overnight Guest Form, signed by their parent or guardian, to their residence hall director at least three working days before the visit.